codefellows/data-structures-and-algorithms/python/README.md

 ### Data Structure: New Implementation

+- Find the data-structure file under the `python/data_structures` level with the name of the data structure and complete your implementation there
-- Create a new folder under the `python` level, with the name of the data structure and complete your implementation there
+- If there is not a file there already for the specified data-structure, then create a new file under the `python/data_structures` level, with the name of the data structure and complete your implementation there
   - i.e. `linked_list`
 - Implementation (the data structure "class")
   - The implementation of the data structure should match package name